Pklong/chat-app/README.md

 ## Overview

-This project involves writing a minimalist chatting app, and the frequent small events involved in chatting functionality make it a great fit for Node.js.
+This project involves writing a minimalist chatting app.
+The frequent events involved in chatting functionality make it a great fit for Node.js.

+Events are an essential aspect of understanding Node, just as client-side JS deals with `click`, `submit`, `focus`, etc. events, your server-side code will deal with events both pre-determined and custom-built.

 ## Phase I: Setup